mediacloud/story-indexer/doc/metadata.md

 metadata was not retained, so page encoding must be inferred.

-EXCEPT for periods where CSVs dumped from the old system were not available, where documents pre-determined ranges of downloads_ids were fetched "blind" (without any URL), and the URL was extracted by the parser from "canonical url" HTML metdata tags (in which case the extracted URL is the canonoical URL from the document producer).
+EXCEPT for periods where CSVs dumped from the old system were not available, where documents predetermined ranges of downloads_ids were fetched "blind" (without any URL), and the URL was extracted by the parser from "canonical url" HTML metadata tags (in which case the extracted URL is the Canonical URL from the document producer).

 Archived WARC file names are prefixed with `mchistYYYY-`